-Set to open sometime in 2023, ‘Ghibli Park’ is currently under construction in Nagoya, Aichi.
-While details aren’t fully known yet, we do know that the park will be a dedicated to everything Studio Ghibli – a celebration of Japan’s most successful and acclaimed animation company.
+Set to open on November 1 2022, ‘Ghibli Park’ is currently under construction in Nagoya, Aichi.
+The park expansive park will be dedicated to everything Studio Ghibli – a celebration of Japan’s most successful and acclaimed animation company.
 The opening will be staggered across two years, starting with a ‘soft openning’ of the first areas – three of the five areas in total – in 2022, followed by the official opening of all areas in 2023.

 Ghibli Park will be situated over 7.1 hectares on the former site of ‘2005 World Expo and Aichi Earth Expo Memorial Park’.
 With an expectation of around 1.8 visitors each year, expect the park to quickly become one of Japan’s most popular attractions.
 As more information becomes available we will update this page.

 For further information regarding Studio Ghilbi and the life and work of founder Miyazaki Hayao, see our ‘Art Space Japan: Miyazaki Hayao & Studio Ghibli’ page.
 If you can’t wait until then, Tokyo’s ‘Ghibli Museum’ can be visited right now but make sure to book well in advance – tickets are always in demand.